 According to the state law of California payday lending is legal.

 California imposes a $300 amount limit on payday loans offered in the state.
-Payday loans can be taken for the period of not longer than 31 days with the maximum finance charge of 15% for every $100 and 460%* APR.
+Payday loans can be taken for a period of not longer than 31 days with the maximum finance charge of 15% for every $100 and 460%* APR.
 No additional charges are allowed for the extension of a loan.
 No rollovers are allowed, there are no cooling-off periods between 2 consecutive loans, and only one outstanding loan is allowed.
 There is an allowed $15 NSF fee; criminal actions in all cases are prohibited.

 Payday loans in California are called “deferred deposit transactions“.
 Despite quite restrictive regulations, the industry still feels ok in the state with 2,119 payday lender storefronts and about 12.3 million payday loans taken out in 2015.

 California Payday Lending Statutes

 Also, the state law requires that all the lending companies should have a license from the Department of Business Oversight in order to operate in the state.
 Such a measure was taken especially with the aim of taking care of the customers’ rights and protecting them from fraudulent actions.

 Moreover, it is also required that all the transactions between a lender and a borrower must be indicated in a legal contract in detail.
 This agreement should contain information about the loan amount, terms and conditions, such as interest rates and finance charges.
 Consumers, in their turn, are required to provide their ID card- or driving license number.